100% Satisfaction Guaranteed

 You may have seen photos online of arrested individuals holding placards with their details.
 Several of these images can be found in news articles or social media.
 These are called mugshots.

-Find out more about mug shots, why they are important, the booking process, and whether these booking photos are public records.
+Please learn more about mug shots, their importance, the booking process, and whether these photos are public records.

-Mugshots refer to the photographs that the police take of an arrested individual.
-Taking these photographs is done before the criminal trial and as part of the booking process.
+Mugshots refer to photographs the police take of an arrested individual before the criminal trial and as part of the booking process.

-The term ” mugshot” comes from the slang usage of the word “mug,” which means face.
-Hence, a mugshot is simply a photo taken of an arrested person’s face and other features.
+The term ” mugshot” comes from the slang “mug,” which means face.
+Hence, a mugshot is a photo of an arrested person’s face and other features.
 After the arrest, the criminal suspect undergoes booking, fingerprint collection, and photographing.
 These are all done for identification purposes.

 To let the full face be captured, a mugshot must include both the side and front portrait of the arrested person.
 In these portraits, the subject also carries a placard that contains mugshot information that helps the police, investigators, and other law enforcement agencies identify the person.
 This information may include:

-Such mugshot portraits get included in the police’s booking records and arrest records as part of what is known as the booking process.
+Such mugshot portraits are included in the police’s booking and arrest records as part of the booking process.

-Photographing criminals and suspects is part of the overall booking process that each suspect has to undergo.
-This process is important because it creates the official arrest records of the suspected individual.
-In most cases, those resisting arrest cannot be let go unless the entire booking process is complete.
+Photographing criminals and suspects is part of the overall booking process that each suspect must undergo.
+This process is important because it creates the suspected individual’s official arrest records.
+In most cases, those resisting arrest cannot be let go unless the booking process is complete.

-For those unfamiliar with the booking process, here are the usual steps that the booking officer and the alleged person must undergo.
+For those unfamiliar with the booking process, here are the usual steps the officer and the alleged person must undergo.

 STEP 1: Note the suspect’s name and alleged crime.